Mass and angular momentum of black holes in 3D gravity theories with first order formalism: Thermodynamic properties of the new type black hole in minimal massive gravity

+The Killing vector $\xi$ vanishes on the bifurcation horizon $\mathcal H$, so the interior product of the symplectic potential should also be vanished, i.e., $i_{\xi} \Theta = 0$.
+By using this condition, the first term of the variation form (\ref{Q-vari}) becomes the same one with the second term.
+So, we can get

+which is the same form of the charge variation form (\ref{Q-var}) on the bifurcation horizon $\mathcal H$, i.e., $\delta Q'_{\xi} = \delta \chi_{\xi}$.
+Therefore, we can define the variation form of the entropy of a black hole in the Chern-Simons-like gravity theory

+The calculation for the black hole entropy including the gravitational Chern-Simons term in the action has been performed in \cite{Tachikawa:2006sz}.
+The charge for the black hole entropy has been defined by $Q'_{\xi} = Q_{\xi} - C_{\xi}$ where $\delta C_{\xi} = i_{\xi} \Theta + \Sigma_{\xi}$ with a choice $\Sigma_{\xi}=0$.
+So, it is the same definition with (\ref{def-Ent}).
 Now we look for the entropy of new type black hole in MMG theory.
-The MMG theory include the gravitational Chern-Simons term in the action, so we can use the method suggested by \cite{Tachikawa:2006sz}.
 Then the entropy formula can be written by the variational form

 which calculation should be performed at the event horizon of a black hole ${\cal H}$ and $\Omega_{\cal H}$ is the angular velocity at the horizon when we consider a rotating black hole case.
 Therefore we just consider the first variational charge form.
 By using (\ref{chi-nbh-MMG}), (\ref{condi-3}) and (\ref{condi-4}), we can obtain the charge variation form